seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 filter is loosened, and no rule here obliges a run to publish anything.** What it obliges is that a refusal be constructed before it is stated.
 A market-wide condition may set the side; it may not stand in for a coin-level decision that was never taken.

+**Revision 2026-09-03-c is one object error with two opposite signs, and it is the same mechanism reaching the last quantity that had escaped it: the PRICE a level is measured at.** Every rule here computed geometry at the freeze, which is correct for a coin entered now and wrong for every coin the Boss has to wait for — and wrong in both directions at once.
+On the stop it was too loose: GRAM's published invalidation sat 1.57 daily sigmas from its published entry under a floor built to forbid it, because the clip had been measured from a price that was not the entry.
+On the ratio it was too tight: a maturing setup is by definition one nobody can enter at the frozen price, so its R:R was tested on a trade it does not propose, and four computed candidates left an empty section. **Neither half is a filter change** — `RR_MIN` and `INV_FLOOR_SD` are untouched, and what moved is the object they are applied to (map inv.
+47's shape, one layer down).
+The second change is the computation §7 item 6 has always required: R:R is two distances and cannot say whether either is reachable inside the week, so `touchProb` is cut from production and the two chances are printed beside it. **It gates nothing, by construction**, because a displayed number that may refuse a trade is a filter nobody calibrated.

 **One finding of the same audit is deliberately NOT repaired here, because it is not this file's.** The run executed from a harness worktree branch rather than from `main`, which